onestardao/WFGY/ProblemMap/Atlas/Fixes/official/demos/demo-f1-grounding-anchor/README.md

 This is very different from trying to fix style, verbosity, or high-level reasoning first.

-### C. Replay mode is enough to teach the concept
+### C. Replay mode is enough to teach the core pattern

 A user should be able to understand this demo without running anything.

-The replay artifacts are part of the design, not an afterthought.
+The replay artifacts are part of the official design, not an afterthought.

-### D. Live rerun remains optional but valuable
+### D. Live mode is useful, but the lesson does not depend on it

-If the user wants to reproduce the same idea with a model call, the live mode is available.
+If the user wants to reproduce the same pattern with a real model call, the live mode is available.

-But the demo does not depend on live execution in order to make the concept clear.
+But the core lesson of the demo must remain understandable even without execution.

 ---

-## 2. Family route 🧭
+## 2. Family route

 ### Primary family